Benjamin Harrison: Inauguration and cabinet

-Harrison was sworn into office on Monday, March 4, 1889, by Chief Justice Melville Fuller.
+Harrison was sworn into office on March 4, 1889, by Chief Justice Melville Fuller.
 His speech was brief—half as long as that of his grandfather, William Henry Harrison, whose speech remains the longest inaugural address of a U.S. president.
-In his speech, Benjamin Harrison credited the nation's growth to the influences of education and religion, urged the cotton states and mining territories to attain the industrial proportions of the eastern states and promised a protective tariff.
+In his speech, Benjamin Harrison credited the nation's growth to the influences of education and religion, urged the cotton states and mining territories to attain the industrial proportions of the eastern states, and promised a protective tariff.
 Of commerce, he said, "If our great corporations would more scrupulously observe their legal obligations and duties, they would have less call to complain of the limitations of their rights or of interference with their operations."
 Harrison also urged early statehood for the territories and advocated pensions for veterans, a call that met with enthusiastic applause.
-In foreign affairs, Harrison reaffirmed the Monroe Doctrine as a mainstay of foreign policy, while urging modernization of the Navy and a merchant marine force.
+In foreign affairs, he reaffirmed the Monroe Doctrine as a mainstay of foreign policy, while urging modernization of the Navy and a merchant marine force.
 He gave his commitment to international peace through noninterference in the affairs of foreign governments.

 John Philip Sousa's Marine Corps band played at the Inaugural Ball inside the Pension Building with a large crowd attending.
 After moving into the White House, Harrison noted, quite prophetically, "There is only a door—one that is never locked—between the president's office and what are not very accurately called his private apartments.
 There should be an executive office building, not too far away, but wholly distinct from the dwelling house.
 For everyone else in the public service, there is an unroofed space between the bedroom and the desk."

-Harrison acted quite independently in selecting his cabinet, much to the Republican bosses' dismay.
-He began by delaying the presumed nomination of James G. Blaine as Secretary of State so as to preclude Blaine's involvement in the formation of the administration, as had occurred in President Garfield's term.
-In fact, other than Blaine, the only Republican boss initially nominated was Redfield Proctor, as Secretary of War.
+Harrison acted quite independently in selecting his cabinet, much to Republican bosses' dismay.
+He began by delaying the presumed nomination of James G. Blaine as secretary of state so as to preclude Blaine's involvement in the formation of the administration, as had occurred in Garfield's term.
+In fact, other than Blaine, the only Republican boss initially nominated was Redfield Proctor, as secretary of war.
 Senator Shelby Cullom's comment symbolizes Harrison's steadfast aversion to use federal positions for patronage: "I suppose Harrison treated me as well as he did any other Senator; but whenever he did anything for me, it was done so ungraciously that the concession tended to anger rather than please."
 Harrison's selections shared particular alliances, such as their service in the Civil War, Indiana citizenship and membership in the Presbyterian Church.
 Nevertheless, Harrison had alienated pivotal Republican operatives from New York to Pennsylvania to Iowa with these choices and prematurely compromised his political power and future.
 His normal schedule provided for two full cabinet meetings per week, as well as separate weekly one-on-one meetings with each cabinet member.